rakinaa/full_stack_project/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/44/Flickr.svg/256px-Flickr.svg.png" align="top"
      title="Size Limit logo by Anton Lovchikov" width="120">

-Size Limit is a performance budget tool for JavaScript.
-It checks every commit on CI, calculates the real cost of your JS for end-users and throws an error if the cost exceeds the limit.
+Pictr is an photo sharing app made in the image of Flickr.
+It allows you to upload images, comment on photos, create albums, and view the photos of others.

 * **ES modules** and **tree-shaking** support.
 * Add Size Limit to **Travis CI**, **Circle CI**, or another CI system